fables-tales/business-cards/readme.md

 #Business card generation scripts

 I recently felt the need to have a weird graph like object for the back of my business cards.
-This is the rseult.
+This is the result.

 ![Card back](http://samphippen.com/back.png)